EmilGHenriksen/RPFS-reproducibility/Readme.md

 ## Reproducing all results
  1. Extract `XXX.zip` into a directory `$model_dir`
  2. Run `./reproduce/start rpfs $model_dir reproduce/results`
- 3. All results will then bee added to `reproduce/results`
+ 3. All results will then be added to `reproduce/results`
  4. Then run `./reproduce/archiver reproduce/results`
     - This will aggregate all the results into a single csv file name `data.csv`
  5. Swapping the file `Latex Files/data_nonreduced.csv` with `data.csv` and running `Latex Files/compile_plots_tabels.sh` will then create the figures and plots from the new data